AKKatung159/akkatung159.github.io/resume/index.md

    - Offered advice and mentorship to students, fostering an environment of knowledge sharing.
    - Contributed to discussions about Python's core concepts, including data structures, OOP, lists, and arrays.
    - Facilitated sessions on creating basic web applications using Django, Streamlit, and game development with PyGame.

+6. **Full-Stack Engineer Intern - Appsynth**
+   - **May 2024 - December 2024**
+   - Implemented an internal product system for the company, an engagement app with 3 parts:
+     - **Front-End Web (User-facing)**: Built with Next.js, responsive for mobile and desktop (Tailwind CSS).
+     - **Front-End CMS (Admin-facing)**: Web app for managing events, user points, and rewards.
+     - **Back-End**: Developed the API in Go (Golang) using clean architecture.
+Integrated company login with Gmail domain, OneSignal for notifications, and Mailgun for email updates to HR.
+     - Features include event participation tracking, point redemption, and user-to-user kudos.

+7. **Mobile App Developer - Jobs.ocsc**
+   - Developed a job search mobile app using React Native (TypeScript).
+   - Implemented features such as personal information submission, job matching, and press release retrieval.
+   - Integrated JWT authentication and Thai login support.
+   - Enabled users to pin and unpin jobs and press releases.

 ## Contact
 - 📞 098-585-6980